StratifyLabs/StratifyQML/README.md

 To view the documentation, you have a couple of options:

-- Download the SL.UI app for Mac or Windows
+- Download the SL.UI app for Mac or Windows from the [releases section](https://github.com/StratifyLabs/StratifyQML/releases)
 - Coming Soon: Get the SL.UI Doc app from your favorite app store for Android/iOS
 - Download the source code and launch the StratifyLabs UI Doc qmlproject from Qt Creator